cranej/cranej.github.io/posts/2017-05-20-use-gnupg-for-ssh-authentication-smoothly.md

 ---
 layout: post
-title:  "The power of GnuPG: Use a gpg key as a ssh key, with gpg-agent"
+title:  "The power of GnuPG: Use gpg keys for ssh authentication, with gpg-agent"
 date: 2017-05-20 20:49
 tags:
 - gpg